stesvis/AutoChart/README.md

-phpMasterLube
+AutoChart
 =============

 A Symfony 3 project that helps you keep track of your vehicle maintenance.

-Here you can see the app live: <a href="http://lubetrack.stesvis.com">Lube Track</a>.
+Here you can see the app live: <a href="http://autochart.stesvis.com">Auto Chart</a>.
 Username=admintest, password=password

 <h4>Configure FOSUserBundle</h4>